-The Construction Innovation Hub and partners across industry developed The Value Toolkit as a free resource.
+The priority for design teams is to understand how the value profile and value scorecards are generated, to be prepared to respond to shifting client requirements.
+The Construction Innovation Hub and partners across industry developed the Value Toolkit as an industry resource.
 It sets out a series of processes, tools and guidance and two interlinking activity streams: one covering value definition and measurement; the other through a client approach.
 Both are designed to evolve alongside industry and policy priorities, using continuous feedback loops to deliver insight on performance and effectiveness.
 Within these streams there are steps, deliverables, and decision points.